qcif-training/StatisticalComparisonsUsingR/_episodes/00-Terminology-Review.md

 title: "Review of Variable Terminology"
 teaching: 15
 exercises: 5
+questions:
+- "What are the different terminology variables?"
+- "What are measures of central tendency and variability?"
 objectives:
 - "Define terminology variables"
 - "Review measures of central tendency and variability"
 - "Review visualisation techniques such as box plots and histograms"
 keypoints:
 - "Understand the terminology variables that will be referenced in this workshop"
-- "Underastand how to calculate measures of central tendency and variability"
+- "Understand how to calculate measures of central tendency and variability"
 - "Understand that box plots and histograms can be used to visualise data spread"
 - "Understand the normal distribution and why normality tests are an important step in conducting statistical comparisons"
 output: html_document